onap/archived-aaf-authz/docs/sections/installation/client_vol.rst

 If you don't want to clone all of AAF, just get the "agent.sh" from a Browser:

   https://gerrit.onap.org/r/gitweb?p=aaf/authz.git;a=blob_plain;f=auth/docker/agent.sh;hb=HEAD

+  rename file "auth-docker-agent.sh" to "agent.sh" (named because of subdirectory in which it is found)

-  Note: curl/wget get html, instead of text
+Note: curl/wget returns an  html, instead of text.
+This cannot be used!
-  | You might have to mv, and rename it to "agent.sh", but avoids full clone
+  | You have to mv, and rename it to "agent.sh", but avoids full clone...

 -------------------------
 Run Script